GeniusGeeek/telegramBot-AutoClicker/README.md

-# telegram-cryptoBotClicker
+# telegramBot-cryptoAutoClicker
-An auto bot clicker for telegram cryptocurrency bot
+An auto clicker script for telegram cryptocurrency bot

 How to use?